tfiers/phd/ReadMe.md

 To reproduce results:

-- If new to Julia, [download](https://julialang.org/downloads/) and run its installer for your OS.
+- If new to Julia, [download](https://julialang.org/downloads/) and run an installer for your OS.
 - In the [`notebooks/`](notebooks/) directory, choose a Julia notebook you want to run.
-(They start from 20222 on).
+(They start from 2022 on).
 Copy the hash of its last commit (linked next to it).
 - `git clone` this repository and `git checkout` the copied commit.
   - Why the `checkout` of an older commit?
 The codebase that is called from the notebook will have changed since the notebook was last run (unless it is one of the newest notebooks).
 This `checkout` restores the codebase to its former, working state for the notebook.
 - In the root directory, enter Julia [Pkg mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Pkg-mode).
-  Then run `activate .` and `instantiate` to install all dependencies.
+  Then run `activate .` (note the dot) and `instantiate` to install all dependencies.
+  This might need a shell with admin access.
 - Start a Jupyter server.
   - If you don't have Jupyter installed, run `using IJulia` and `notebook()` in the julia repl.
   - If you have, the usual `jupyter notebook` in the terminal works.